fxboxed/eugo/content/germany/_index.md

 tab = "Germany"
 type = 'countries'
 layout = 'cities'
-image = "/imgs/germany/thumbnail.jpeg"
+image = "/imgs/germany/thumbnail.webp"
-alt_txt = " Collage of Germany's top tourist resorts at night."
+alt_txt = " The Bastei Bridge with moss covered rock formation."
 +++

 Germany is a country that offers a little bit of everything for everyone.
 Whether you're into history, culture, or just want to have a good time, this place has got you covered.

 From the buzzing streets of Berlin to the charming Christmas markets, there's no shortage of things to see and do.

 And let's not forget the food—it's not just about the sausages, folks.
 So pack your bags and get ready to explore some of the best landmarks, food, nightlife, culture, and shopping that Germany has to offer.